-FHWA has developed five safety-related performance measures that are to be established annually for all public roadways: 1) the number of fatalities, 2) the rate of fatalities per one hundred million vehicle miles traveled (HMVMT), 3) number of serious injuries, 4) the rate of serious injuries per HMVMT, and 5) the number of non-motorized fatalities and serious injuries.
-The targets are set for each of the five performance measures as a rolling five-year average ending the year after the reporting year.
-The methodology for calculating these measures is shown on Figure B.2.
+FHWA has developed five safety-related performance measures that are to be established annually for all public roadways: 1) the number of fatalities, 2) the rate of fatalities per one hundred million vehicle-miles traveled (HMVMT), 3) number of serious injuries, 4) the rate of serious injuries per HMVMT, and 5) the number of non-motorized fatalities and serious injuries.86 The targets are set for each of the five performance measures as a rolling five-year average87 ending the year after the reporting year.
+The methodology for calculating these measures is shown in Figure P.2.
 The targets are compared to a base rolling five-year average ending in the year previous to the reporting year.
-Table B.3 shows the years 2012-2016 five-year rolling average (representing the baseline) for the five safety performance measures for the Region, including the portions of Jefferson and Dodge Counties within the metropolitan planning area.
+Table P.3 shows the years 2012-2016 five-year rolling average (representing the baseline) for the five safety performance measures for the Region, including the portions of Jefferson and Dodge Counties within the MPA.

-Table B.3 shows the years 2046-2050 targets for each of the five safety performance measures.
+Table P.3 shows the years 2046-2050 targets for each of the five safety performance measures.
 These targets were established based on an evaluation of short-term and long-term trends in the number of fatalities and serious injuries and consideration of the safety improvement recommendations of the State's 2017-2020 Strategic Highway Safety Plan (SHSP) and VISION 2050.
-Specifically, the targets were established based on a continuation of the overall trend of a long-term reduction of fatalities and serious injuries that have occurred of the last 20 to 40 years.
-Table B.4 shows the resulting short-term
+Specifically, the targets were established based on a continuation of the overall trend of a long-term reduction of fatalities and serious injuries that have occurred over the last 20 to 40 years.
+Table P.4 shows the resulting short-term years 2014-2018 through years 2018-2022 safety targets for both the MPA and the seven-county Region.